google-research-datasets/global_streamflow_model_paper/README.md

 1) Download model data and pre-calculated statistics from the associated Zenodo repository [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8139380.svg)](https://doi.org/10.5281/zenodo.8139380).

 2) Download and prepare Global Runoff Data Center (GRDC) streamflow observation data and model simulation data.
+This step is not necessary if you want to use the pre-calculated statistics included in the Zenodo repository.

 3) Run notebooks to calclate metrics.
 This step is not necessary if you want to use the pre-calculated statistics included in the Zenodo repository.